 - Permanent Injury: If you are not completely better after the accident, but your doctors say you are at maximum medical improvement, it may be that you have some degree of permanent or long-term disability.
 Your lawyer will communicate with your doctors and may request that they provide a disability rating to be used in settlement negotiations or trial.

-Ordering medical records and bills typically takes a few weeks after the treatment ends Lien information can be more difficult to obtain—health insurance providers usually aren’t bad, but Medicare and Medicaid can be terrible to work with.
-Sometimes the process takes months, but we speed it up as much as we possible can.
+Ordering medical records and bills typically takes a few weeks after the treatment ends Lien information can be harder to obtain—health insurance providers usually aren’t bad, but Medicare and Medicaid can be terrible to work with in these cases.
+Sometimes the process takes months, but we speed it up as much as we possibly can.
 The system is slow enough.
 Your car accident lawyers need to be a part of the solution, not a part of the problem of getting your case resolved as quickly as possible.Negotiation

 Once the damages information is all collected, a demand package will be written and sent to the insurance carrier (unless they have denied liability, in which case we usually just file a lawsuit).
 The demand package contains all damages information and a letter summarizing the contents.
 For sample demand letters, click here and here.